View Categories

 What Is CESS in GST? #

-Not every product has a cess.
-It mainly applies to items like:
+Not all products are subject to a cess.
+It primarily applies to items such as:

 • High-end cars